 Festivals & Events

-The festival takes place close to Tenjin Station on the Fukuoka Municipal subway line from Hakata Station.
+The festival takes place close to Tenjin Station, which is on the subway from Hakata Station.

-Dontaku events are held across Fukuoka, but the main parade route runs from Gofuku-machi Station to Tenjin Central Park.
+Dontaku events are held across Fukuoka City , but the main parade runs from Gofuku-machi Station to Tenjin Central Park.
 A smaller parade takes place just outside Hakata Station.
-Recently, the festival has incorporated more events around the Hakata Port area.
+Recently, there have been events around the Hakata Port area.

 Hakata Dontaku is held on May 3 and 4 every year during the busy holiday period of Golden Week.
 Through the course of the festival, tens of thousands of revelers dressed in bright, traditional costumes dance through the streets of Fukuoka .
-Over the two days of dances and processions, an estimated two million people cheer on the participants.
+Over the two days of processions, an estimated two million people cheer on the participants.

 Hakata Dontaku dates back to 1179 when, in its earliest iteration, it was known as Matsubayashi, a festival to celebrate the Chinese New Year and honor the area's feudal lord.
 In the Edo period (1603-1867), the festival evolved into a parade known as Torimon.
 This parade was led by people dressed as gods.

 Besides the dancers, the festival features decorated floats called hana jidosha.
-These flower cars were originally just decorated with brightly colored fresh flowers, but have evolved to include electronic displays.
+These flower buses were originally just decorated with brightly colored fresh flowers, but have evolved to use electronic displays.
 Throughout the festival period, the six hana jidosha cruise through the streets of Fukuoka , and are brilliantly lit up at night.

-The festival is split over two days.
+The festival is two days.
 On May 3, the Matsubayashi Parade is held early in the morning, reenacting the original parade that took place in 1179.
 The parade is led by three gods of fortune riding on horseback and a group of dancing children.
-This group also leads the main Dontaku Parade on May 4.

 The Dontaku parades are held in the afternoon on both May 3 and 4.
-These last all afternoon, and incorporate dancers, marching bands and the flower cars.
+These last all afternoon, and incorporate dancers, marching bands and the hana jidosha.
 In total, there are around 750 groups of performers, comprised of groups from across Fukuoka and Kyushu .
 More recently, international groups have also been invited to take part.

 As well as the parades, around 30 stage areas are set up across the city that each host a wide variety of performances, along with food, drink, and game stalls.
-Watch out for comedians performing in Niwaka masks, which were originally used to hide the identities of those satirizing the government in open street performances.
+Watch for Hakata Niwaka.
+The masks of these comedians were said to originally used to hide the identities of those satirizing the government in open street performances.